VET APPROVED

 When to Avoid Bran Flakes for Dogs

-Bran flakes are healthy in small amounts to streamline your dog’s digestion and keep their bowels regular, but they’re not really for dogs.
+Bran flakes are healthy in small amounts to streamline your dog’s digestion and keep their bowels regular, but they are not really for dogs.
 They’re fine as a little treat or to add a little fiber to their diet, but in reality, bran flakes aren’t the best choice for your dog to eat regularly.
 Let’s look at a few situations when to not feed your dog bran flakes.

-• If your dog has a sensitive stomach
+- If your dog has a sensitive stomach

-• If your dog suffers from dehydration or constipation
+- If your dog suffers from dehydration or constipation

-• If the bran flakes contain added raisins, sugar or unhealthy artificial sweeteners
+- If the bran flakes contain added raisins, sugar, or unhealthy artificial sweeteners

-• If your dog is obese
+- If your dog is obese

 Bran Flakes Serving Tips